schrieksoft/terraform-provider-snapcd/docs/data-sources/module.md

 - `source_revision` (String) Remote revision (e.g. version number, branch, commit or tag) where the source module code is found.
 - `source_revision_type` (String) How Snap CD should interpret the `source_revision` field.
 Setting to 'Default' means Snap CD will interpret the revision type based on the source type (for example, for a 'Git' source type it will automatically figure out whether the `source_revision` refers to a branch, tag or commit).
 Currently no other approaches are supported.
 - `source_subdirectory` (String) Subdirectory where the source module code is found.
 - `source_type` (String) The type of remote module store that the source module code should be retrieved from.
+Must be one of 'Git' or 'Registry'
 - `source_url` (String) Remote URL where the source module code is found.